A query allows you to pull information from one or more tables. There are three basic ways of joining table/s together...

 LEFT join and RIGHT join simply signify the way the tables got loaded into the QBE window.
 Typically, I put the MAIN table (or PARENT table) on the left, which means it's the first one in the QBE window.
 In this example, I placed tblAssociateProfile in first so it becomes the left most table.

-If I had put tblActivities in first and I wanted to correct that, I would click the New button bringing up the below window.
-I could then make my *correction* there.
+If I had put tblActivities in first and I wanted to correct that, I would click the New button bringing up the Create New window pictured below.
+I could then make my correction there.

 In this scenario you will get only those records included in both tables, see Figure A. That means all Associates that have Activities.
 You will not see any Associates that do not have activities OR any Activities that do not have Associates.
 (Which, providing you have created a relationship, should never happen.
 Without a relationship this could [and will] happen!)